-There are many reasons why your relative may not want to continue living in their current home: upkeep and cleaning, gardening, lack of transport links, isolation and more.
-This page will guide you through what is out there for older people in Essex that are considering other housing options but want to continue to live independently.
+There are many reasons why your relative may not want to continue living in their current home, such as upkeep and cleaning, gardening, lack of transport links and isolation.
+This page will guide you through the options available for older people in Essex that are considering other housing options, but want to continue to live independently.

-If you are looking for ways of making alterations to your relative’s home in order to make it safer, you may want to read our page on Living Independently at Home in Essex.
+If you are looking for ways of making alterations to your relative’s home to make it safer, you may want to read our page on Living Independently at Home in Essex.

 Downsizing in Essex

 Downsizing or moving to a single-storey home is a solution for some older people.
-It allows them to continue to live independently, while taking care of some of the issues associated with a larger home such as stairs, gardening, and cleaning.
+It allows them to continue living independently, while taking care of some of the issues associated with a larger home, such as stairs, gardening and housework.

-There are also financial benefits to downsizing if the new home is less expensive than the one being sold – this can be particularly helpful if you think you may need to free up capital for future care costs.
+There are also financial benefits to downsizing, as a smaller home will often be less expensive than the one being sold.
+This can be particularly helpful if you think you may need to free up capital for future care costs.

 You can look at our Tips For Helping Elderly Parents Downsize for more advice.

 Proximity to healthcare services is one of the most important things to consider when choosing where to move to, especially if your relative has regular appointments.
 You can consult our page on Elderly Care Services in Essex to help consider your options.

 Transport should also be taken into account when choosing a new home in Essex.
 Particularly when people stop driving, having good community and public transport links can make a real difference.
 To find out more about transport support for older people in Essex, look at our guides on Essex Community Transport and Patient Transport Schemes.

 Essex has a great number of home care providers across the county that can offer an alternative to care homes or sheltered housing if your relative isn’t ready to leave the independence of their own home.
 Home care services can offer support with household chores, like cooking and tidying up, as well as helping your relative to get up or dress in the morning.